StaysExperiencesEventsServicesReal Estate

 Do not flash large amounts of cash in public.
 This applies everywhere in the world, but especially in a beach town where tourists are an obvious target for opportunistic theft.

 Hotel safes are generally reliable in Watamu.
 Use them.
-Keep the bulk of your cash and your backup card in the safe, and carry only what you need for the day in your wallet or money belt.
+Keep the bulk of your cash and your backup card in the safe, and carry only what you need for the day.

 The bottom line

-• ✓M-Pesa works everywhere and is easy to set up
+• โœ“M-Pesa works everywhere and is the best payment option

-• ✗Exchange rates in town are not great
+• โœ—Exchange rates in town are not great outside of banks

-• ✗Small change can be hard to get
+• โœ—Small change can be hard to get (use the petrol station tip)

 Share this article